 If that’s the case, how does it work?

 Charcoal teeth whitening removes stains the same way most natural whitening products do: abrasion.
-That’s right—activated charcoal powder doesn’t remove stains through absorption.
+That’s right—charcoal powder doesn’t remove stains through absorption.

 Sure, the activated charcoal powder can feel pretty fair to the touch, but it still has abrasive properties, which are enough to scour off any surface stains and strip down layers of tooth enamel.